aximsiva/date-time-picker-solid/README.md

 # solid-date-time-picker
-A new Date and Time picker package for Solid JS.
+An intractive `Date and Time Picker` package for Solid JS.

 # Installaiton

-You can install solid-date-time-picker package via, using NPM
+You can install solid-date-time-picker package via,

+using NPM
 ```sh
 npm install solid-date-time-picker